All Episodes

 Dave, is there any pictograph evidence of this?

-In other words, if people in ancient times could look into the sky, Well, I think that that was a primary preoccupation, actually, of ancient star worshipers.
+Well, I think that that was a primary preoccupation, actually, of ancient star worshippers.

 The pictographs are everywhere.

-And, Art, I can tell you that I do not know of any recurring themes in the total body of pictographic evidence around the world.
+And I can tell you that I do not know of any recurring themes in the total body of pictographic evidence around the world.

-I do not know of a single theme that can be identified.
+I do not know of a single theme that can be identified that answers to anything in our sky today.

-And it isn't going to be possible in the period of time that we have for me to kind of demonstrate a point conclusively, but I can kind of suggest some ways in which The evidence can be approached and as time allows I think people who get into this subject substantially and orient themselves to the various mythological themes they will begin to pick up the integrity and the coherence of these themes.
+Now, and it isn't going to be possible in the period of time that we have for me to kind of demonstrate a point conclusively, but I can kind of suggest some ways in which the evidence can be approached.

 One is the idea of the ancient sun god.

-Well pictures of the ancient sun god were drawn around the world.
+Well, pictures of the ancient sun god were drawn around the world.

-Now that image Which involves a number of complexities, also occurs at very simple levels as well.
+Now, that image, which involves a number of complexities, also occurs at very simple levels as well.

 It involves a circle, and inside the circle you have another circle or a star.

-Now that image of an orb or a star in front of or in the center of a larger circle is a universal pictograph of the ancient sun god.
+Now, that image of an orb or a star in front of or in the center of a larger circle is a universal pictograph of the ancient sun god.

 But I'll tell you something else.

-If you look, whether it's Mesoamerica or ancient Egypt or ancient Mesopotamia, that star in
+If you look, whether it's Mesoamerica or ancient Egypt or ancient Mesopotamia, that star in the center of the circle, which is the largest circle, is always the sun god itself.

 That star in the center is always Venus.